-Need to delete, archive, or reinstall digital Switch games?
-We've got you!
+How to delete, archive, and reinstall digital games on Nintendo Switch

 - Select your Profile in the upper right corner of the eShop screen.

-When you've finished re-downloading the game, it will appear in the Game Dock on your Home screen.
+When you've finished re-downloading the game, it will appear on your Home screen.